chuigda/chttpd/README.md

 `preload` controls the loading mechanism of DCGI.
 When set to `true`, chttpd loads all DCGI libraries ahead of time, and keep them alive all the time; when `false`, chttpd load a DCGI library before handling one request, and unloads that library after finishing the request.

+`case-ignore` controls whether the router cares about letter cases.

 The following 4 lines are routes.
 A route has the following format:
 ```